mcmtilman/SwiftPuLP/README.md

     let y = x

-In the following scenario however, PuLP may still run into problems.
+In the following case, however, PuLP may still run into problems.

     guard let x = Variable("x"), let y = Variable("x", domain: .integer) else {...}

 Each variable is mapped onto a different Python LpVariable with the same name.
-Validation of the model will contain errors whenever a variable name is reused for different variable instances.
+Validation of the model returns errors whenever a variable name is reused for different variable instances.

 ## Examples